slaclab/smurf2mce-docker/README.md

 ## Description

-This docker image, named **smurf2mce** contains smurf2mce and firmware files (mcs and pyrogue tarball) from stable firmware version .
+This docker image, named **smurf2mce** contains smurf2mce, firmware files (mcs and pyrogue tarball) and default configuration files for stable firmware versions.

 It is based on the **smurf2mce-base** docker image.

 ## Source code

 The firmware files are checkout from the SLAC's github repositories https://github.com/slaclab/cryo-det.

+The configuration files are checkout from the SMuRF's configuration repository https://github.com/slaclab/smurf_cfg.git.

+If needed files are not available on any of the github repositories, then then are added to this repository under the [local_files](local_files) directory.

 ## Building the image